antmicro/jetson-nano-baseboard/README.rst

 Overview
 ========

-This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano and Xavier NX SoMs.
-It's been created by `Antmicro <https://antmicro.com>`_, a custom hardware, software and AI engineering company and a Jetson ecosystem partner of `NVIDIA <https://nvidia.com>`_.
+This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano, Xavier NX and TX2 NX SoMs.
+It's been created by `Antmicro <https://antmicro.com>`_, a custom hardware, software and AI engineering company and NVIDIA' Jetson ecosystem partner.
 The board can be interfaced with MIPI CSI-2 video devices through a unified Flexible Flat Cable (FFC) connector, supporting up to 4 sensors in a 2-lane configuration or 3 sensors in a 4-lane configuration.
 Please refer to the ``Jetson Nano OEM Product Design Guide`` for more details regarding the supported CSI lane mappings.